The IF/THEN Plan.

 It's a simple technique to help you 'implement your goal intentions’, developed by Professor Peter Gollwitzer at New York University.
 This article was inspired by a lecture he gave at the London School of Economics in March 2018.

 What's an IF/THEN Plan?

 Let’s use healthy eating as an example, a worthy but rather vague goal.
 First, an IF/THEN Plan would ask you to specify the context(s) where you struggle to ‘implement that intention'.
 Then it asks you to make a plan to see it through.

 IF I am in the Supermarket cereal aisle, THEN I will check the packets for nutritional value and make the healthy choice.

 IF I am at a restaurant, THEN I will ask the waiter whether they have any low-calorie options on the menu.

 IF I feel hungry when I am watching TV, THEN I will choose a snack from the ‘healthy’ section of my kitchen cupboard.

-The way this technique works is far from intuitive.
+The way this technique works is weird.
 When I first heard about it, I thought the IF context — the cereal aisle, the restaurant, or watching TV — would remind me of the plan I had made 'in-the-moment' and jolt me into conscious action.
 But that isn't right.
 In fact, the exercise seems to hardwire the behaviour at an unconscious level.
 Gollwitzer calls it ‘strategic automaticity’ and it works by coding a mental association between the cue and the response that can operate without deliberative intent.

 Because it sounds way too good to be true.